-We would expect that $m$-dependence could blur the change for a short period of time and cause the change-point estimate to be biased.
+We would expect that $m$-dependence could blur the change for a short period of time and cause the changepoint estimate to be biased.

-We ran the PELT algorithm with $\lambda_n=3.74+0.3\sqrt{n}=8.06$, as per Section \ref{sec::sim}.
-We ran the algorithm under all of the depth functions with the derivatives.
-The FKWC method using the $\MFHD$ depth identified a change-point on Jan 15 `20 which the other two depth functions did not.
-If we include this change-point, the algorithm identified four change-points, as given in Table \ref{table::cps_f}.
-The algorithm using the ranks of the squared norms without the derivatives identified the same set of change-points\footnote{The estimated November change-point was said to be two days earlier.}.
-We could then infer that there were change-points in the magnitude of the observations.
-We remark that other, additional changes in the covariance operator may have also occurred at these times.
-For example, the magnitude change may also have been accompanied by a change in the shape of the curves.
+We ran the PELT algorithm with $\kappa_n=3.74+0.3\sqrt{n}=8.06$, as per Section \ref{sec::sim}.
+The FKWC method using the $\MFHD$ depth identified a changepoint on Jan 15 `20 which the $\RP$ depth did not.
+If we include this changepoint, the algorithm identified four changepoints, as given in Table \ref{table::cps_f}.